 TL;DR: Look for recycled TP or bamboo brands like this one.

-Make Shopping for Natural Cleaning Products Easy with Grove Co
+Make Shopping for Sustainable Cleaning Products Easy with Grove Co

-One of the easiest ways to get the natural cleaning products, clean skincare, and tree-free paper products you’re looking for is to shop at Grove Co!
+One of the easiest ways to get the zero waste cleaning products, clean skincare, and tree-free paper products you’re looking for is to shop at Grove Co!

 Grove Co has been an online source for green products for years.
 They sell tasteful, beautiful, and effective cleaning products and tools.
 I especially love their metal cleaning bucket and those gorgeous glass spray bottles.

-Jumpstart your green cleaning routine with their FREE Move Beyond Plastic Set for new customers.
+Jumpstart your green cleaning routine with their FREE Move Beyond Plastic Gift Set for new customers on orders of $20 or more!

 They offset shipping so it’s carbon neutral and they use recyclable aluminum for all of their concentrates.
 I’ve used Grove Co for years and think you’ll love what you find!